cypress-io/cypress-docker-images/CONTRIBUTING.md

 2. Open a pull request.

+#### Handling included images with different node versions

+If there is already a `cypress/included` image with a specific version, but you need a different Node version or browser version, just create a new included image per the instructions above and a folder with the name `<Cypress version>-<base image tag> will be created.`

+**Important ⚠️** This only applies if there is an existing `cypress/included` image with the same version.

 ## Tagging the latest image

 We build individual base images that match Node versions: `10.18.1`, `12.12.0`, `12.18.2`, etc. We also tag some of the images with major version: `base:10`, `base:12`.
 We also tag one image `base:latest`.
 In general, you should use the explicit version like `base:12.18.0` because it guarantees that the Docker image will never be suddenly updated.